-the margin, pushing the relative wage up" (Das 2002: 71).
-This scenario is most reasonable in the context of NAFTA.
-Other parts of Latin America appear to be "incompletely specialized", however, due to remaining trade barriers.
+however, due to remaining trade barriers.
 Hence, inward FDI would not necessarily take place in the relatively skilled-labor intensive stages of production.
 The relative wage effects of FDI are then harder to predict.

-Finally, theoretical arguments suggest that the relationship between inward FDI and inequality is non-linear once learning and skill upgrading in the "transition to a new technological paradigm" is taken into account (Aghion and Howitt 1998: 262).
+Finally, theoretical arguments suggest that the relationship between inward FDI and inequality is non-linear and varying over time once learning and skill upgrading in the "transition to a new technological paradigm" is taken into account (Aghion and Howitt 1998: 262).
 While domestic firms may benefit from FDI-induced spillovers, their absorption of new technologies may increase inequality in the short run and reduce inequality in the longer run.
 Aghion and Howitt (1998: chapter 8) model such a transition by explicitly referring to the Kuznets inverted-U hypothesis of rising and then falling inequality.
 Accordingly, the skill premium increases as long as learning efforts result in high demand for skills that are in short supply.
+FDI typically clusters in the host countries' economic centers where skilled and mobile workers tend to be employed in dynamic, export-oriented and technologically advanced sectors.
+Income gaps are initially likely to widen as FDI induces growth mainly in these urban centers where the pool of sufficiently skilled labor is fixed in the short term.
 Subsequently, wage inequality declines to the extent that the supply of the required skills improves and firms have managed the transition to the new technological paradigm.

-Drawing on the model of Aghion and Howitt (1998), Figini and Görg (1999: 596) regard MNEs "as 'role models' for indigenous firms."
-Figini and Görg (1999) find evidence for transitional inequality in Ireland due to FDI-induced transfers of new technologies, know-how, and ideas.
-The Irish case reveals an inverted U-shaped pattern, with FDI first increasing and then later reducing inequality.11 It is open to debate, however, whether FDI-induced inequality is likely to be a transitional phenomenon in Latin America.
+Labor migration from the hinterland to the economic centers may help spreading the benefits of FDI-related spillovers and wage increases.11 later reducing inequality.12 It is open to debate, however, whether FDI-induced inequality is likely to be a transitional phenomenon in Latin America.
 According to Basu and Guariglia (2007), FDI-induced inequality may rather persist unless poor population segments are able to accumulate sufficient human capital required to handle modern technologies.
 Various studies reveal that human capital formation in Latin American countries lags considerably behind countries with similar average per-capita incomes in other regions (e.g., Arellano 2002; Puryear and Goodspeed 2008).
 Sachs and Vial (2002: 13) conclude from their assessment of Latin America's international competitiveness: "Low investment in human capital in the past has been compounded by today's low levels and poor yields of investment in education, affecting the ability of future generations of workers to innovate and integrate successfully into a knowledge-based economy."